 At the moment as both the UK and EU have similar rules based on the GDPR there are clearly defined processes for transferring data requiring the use of appropriate safeguards, such as standard contractual clauses (SCCs) or Binding Corporate Rules (BCRs).

 The ICO has provides detailed information on appropriate safeguards, as well as examples of model clauses which can be used here.

-In the preparations for the end of the transition period the UK Government has stated that it will automatically recognise the EU as adequate for data transfers.
+The UK Government has already stated that it will automatically recognise the EU as adequate for data transfers.
 This means that outbound transfers of data from the UK to the EEA will not be restricted as long as UK data protection rules are followed.

 However, the EU has made no such commitment meaning that appropriate safeguards would be needed for inbound transfers, from EEA based entities to the UK.
 If these are not followed EEA based entities could be investigated and fined by the data protection authority of the host member state.